awsdocs/aws-opsworks-user-guide/doc_source/registered-instances-manage.md

 To take full advantage of AWS OpsWorks Stacks management functionality, you can assign the instance to a layer\.
 For more information, see [Assigning a Registered Instance to a Layer](registered-instances-assign.md)\.

-Some differences exist in the way AWS OpsWorks Stacks manages Amazon EC2 and on\-premises instances\.
+There are differences between the way AWS OpsWorks Stacks manages Amazon EC2 and on\-premises instances\.

 Amazon EC2 Instances
 + If you stop a registered Amazon EC2 instance, AWS OpsWorks Stacks terminates instance store\-backed instances and stops Amazon EBS\-backed instances\.